psharp1289/psharp1289.github.io/initiate_planning.md

 ## Again they infer when to start planning

 Again participants inferred when to initiate planning.
-Here you see they average behavior resembles the optimal prediction for planning intiation time.
+Below you see the average behavior, which resembles closely predictions for when subjects should intiation planning.

 {:refdef: style="text-align: center;"}
 ![mypic](assets/img/success_3step.png).